TROG111/SatNav/README.md

  2_1_3 - update includes: 1) fixed issue when using SatNav while seated in DimHud seat, SatNav location was not being read as DimHud only loads the saved locations when it boots; 2) added a new command to add locations from the command line; 3) yet another fix for SatNav bootup to get the correct databank links.

  2_1_4 - bug fix for adding new location

+ 2_1_5 - added: 1) new 'update location' button; 2) added validation to command line entry of ::pos strings; 3) enabled entry of 'spaces' in locations names entered via the command line